m8ttyB/secretmustache/source/posts/2013/01/foot-prints.rst

 moments.

 I followed an education and career into human services.
-I chose Psychology and had the desire of doing undergraduate work in developmental cognitive neuroscience.
+I chose Psychology and had the desire of doing graduate work in developmental cognitive neuroscience.
 That all changed.
 Only a few close friends and family members followed me through the fire or remember me from before.